 - The client’s guardian or conservator;

-- Whether or not in existence, the successor, trustee, or similar representative of a corporation, association, or other organization or entity.
+- Whether or not the successor, trustee, or similar representative of a corporation, association, or other organization or entity exists.

-The client controls the privilege, but their lawyer may also claim the privilege on the client’s behalf.
+The client controls the Privilege, but their lawyer may also claim the Privilege on the client’s behalf.
 The lawyer must be able to do so.
-There may be times in a deposition or in the trial where the client may not understand the privilege or how it applies, and allowing the lawyer to do so for the client protects the client’s interests.
+There may be times in a deposition or the trial when the client may not understand the Privilege or how it applies, and allowing the lawyer to do so for the client protects the client’s interests.

 Proving the legal elements with clear and convincing evidence is a daunting task.
 If you believe your case involves punitive damages, it is best to talk with a seasoned lawyer who handles cases involving these matters.
 Houston Injury Lawyers, P.L.L.C., can help you navigate this issue and answer any questions you may have if you want to speak to someone about your particular situation or for a free and confidential consultation.
 Call our office at (713) 366-HURT (4878) today or visit us online at www.houinjurylawyers.com.
 Se Habla español.